 Nothing in this Agreement shall have the effect of limiting or restricting either party's liability arising as a result of fraud.

+[ENRON SHALL TAKE PRECAUTIONS TO PROTECT SECURITY OF PIPELINES PASSWORDS]

+[ENRONSHALL INDEMNIFY PIPELINE AGAINST ANY LOSSES ARISING FROM FRUDULENT BEHAIVIOUR BY ENRON PERSONELL…….]

 CONFIDENTIALITY.

 Subject to the exceptions provided in Section 11(b), neither party shall, at any time, whether before or after the expiry or sooner termination of this Agreement, without the prior written consent of the other party, disclose or suffer or permit its officers, employees, agents or contractors to disclose to any person (other than to any of its officers, employees, affiliates, agents or contractors with a need for the Confidential Information (as defined below) in connection with the performance of their obligations to Pipeline Company) any of the contents of this Agreement, EnronOnline or the Services provided to Pipeline Company by Enron or any confidential information that may come into such party’s possession during the term of this Agreement concerning the operations, contracts, commercial or financial arrangements, activities or affairs of the other party (collectively, "Confidential Information").